 accountability, openness, honesty and leadership.

-· Actively participate in at least one Taskforce of the IACD Board of Directors.
+· Actively participate in at least two committees of the IACD Board of Directors.

 · Respond promptly to requests and emails from the Board Executive Committee